BuildWithPeers/Projects_Feb_March/README.md

 # Projects_Feb_March
-These are the paid projects delivered by our interns during the february march session
+These are some of the best paid projects delivered by our interns during the february march session